 What is a generational mashup?
 It happens when generations collide and integrate.
 We now have three generations that can likely thrive together.
 This wasn’t the case with previous generations.
 Baby Boomers had a much less affinity with their parents than generations today.
-In fact Gen Y’ers today enjoy the interaction with Boomers.
-They to a great extent share the same worldview with their older grandparents in the boomer generation and their parents and older brothers and sisters in the Gen X cohort.
+In fact, Gen Z’ers today enjoy the interaction with Boomers.
+They, to a great extent, share the same worldview with their older grandparents in the boomer generation and their parents and older brothers and sisters in the Gen X cohort.
 And so we have a mashup.
-A collision, if you will, in the workplace and in non-profits and churches as well.
+A collision, if you will, in the workplace and in non-profits and churches as well.`

 There were three generations of a family that sat right next to us.
 We were on the aisle.
-There they were grandma and grandpa (my generation), mom and dad and older teenagers.
+There they were, grandma and grandpa (my generation), mom and dad, and older teenagers.
 I didn’t pay much attention to them but into about the second half of Bob’s set, they offered me a toke off of a marijuana joint.
 I politely said I was fine.
-And they proceeded to pass it among the family.
+And they proceeded to pass it on to the family.
 These were clearly upper-middle-class folks.
-They had no hesitancies about getting high together after all they were family.
+They had no hesitancies about getting high together after all, they were family.

 What struck me about this scene is it didn’t seem that unusual or hard to grasp.
 I couldn’t see my grandparents passing joints around the family circle.
 In my day, plenty of joints were passed around but never cross-generationally.

 Three generations here shared a common worldview and experience.

 The sitcom “Parenthood” that came out in 2010 presents the same picture.
 There are three generations sharing a common experience and worldview.
 The grandparents are people from the sixties.
 The children are from the 70’s, and the grandkids are products of the eighties and nineties.
 They share life together.
 Outside of some age-chronological differences, they are comfortable with each other.
 It is a story about generations and how generations live together in our post-modern world.
 This is a theme our culture is identifying with.
 But will the church?